Social Skills Club meets at the Robert J. Parks library

 Just like with professional skills, some people also are naturally skilled socially while others may need coaching when it comes to personal and interpersonal skills.

-To help out with kids ages 8 to 12 who need work on their social skills, the first Social Skills Club will take place June 17, on 2 p.m. at the Robert J. Parks Library on Oscoda.
+To help out with kids ages 8 to 12 who need work on their social skills, the first Social Skills Club took place June 17, on 2 p.m. at the Robert J. Parks Library on Oscoda.

-The club will focus on social cues, problem solving, reading body language and properly sharing emotions with others.
+The club focused on social cues, problem solving, reading body language and properly sharing emotions with others.

 The best part is the session is free and meets regularly once a week every Friday, now through August.